IBM/ios-mbaas-hyperprotect-app/README.md

 $ pod setup
 ```

-For this starter, a pre-configured `Podfile` has been included.
+A pre-configured `Podfile` is included in this repository.
 To download and install the required dependencies, run the following command in your project directory:

 ```bash
 $ pod install
 ```

-Open the Xcode workspace: `{APP_Name}.xcworkspace`.
+Open the Xcode workspace, `{APP_Name}.xcworkspace`.
 Continue to open the `.xcworkspace` file as it contains all the dependencies and configurations.

 If you run into any issues during the pod install, it is recommended to run a pod update by using the following commands: